consman/ng-certification/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

-## Other notes from Bob
-Use:
-  grep ":" src/environments/environment.*
-and see the file replacements in angular.json to see how it all works.
-Use:
-  ng test  --configuration=development --browsers ChromeHeadless --watch=false
-  ng serve --configuration=production
-    for prod